wso2/docs-is/en/docs/extend/write-a-post-authentication-handler.md

 ---

-## Writing a post-authentication handler
+## Write a post-authentication handler

 Writing a custom post-authentication handler is fairly simple.
 For a sample implementation consisting of the disclaimer dialog, see the [sample post-authentication handler](https://github.com/wso2/samples-is/tree/master/etc/sample-post-authentication-handler).
 Follow the instructions on the readme to try it out.